-When you think of a credit score, you probably think of it as something consistent, not something that differs depending on who’s computing it.
-Check out this question we received at Money Talks News:
+When you think of a credit score, you probably think of it as something consistent, not something that differs depending on who is computing it.
+However, check out this question we received at Money Talks News:

 How can this possibly be?
 I got my credit report and paid for my scores.
 TransUnion had my score at 700, Equifax at 691 and Experian had my score at 622.
 How can Experian get away with being 69 points off one and 78 points off on the other score?
 Thank you very much for your insight to this reader question.

 Actually, M, it’s worse than you think.
-Not only do the big three credit reporting agencies have different scores, there are actually dozens more variations floating around out there, most of which you’ll never see.
+Not only do the big three credit-reporting agencies have different scores, but there are actually dozens more variations floating around, most of which you’ll never see.
 In fact, you could have hundreds of scores.

 That’s because Fair Isaac, the company that created the most widely used credit scoring formula — the FICO score — has many variations of the calculation.
 As you’ve discovered, different credit-reporting agencies reach different conclusions based on slight variations in the FICO formulas they use.
 There are also different scores for specific loan types.

 Confusing?
 You bet.
-Here’s how The New York Times explained it:
+Here’s how The New York Times explained it several years ago:

 So there are three versions of the basic score [at Equifax, Experian, and TransUnion], just for starters.
 But FICO also has several other versions, customized for the specific type of loan in question — say, an automobile loan, a mortgage or a credit card.
 Each is also offered by the credit bureaus, under their own brands.
 And each version may have multiple releases, as FICO’s formula for crunching the data is updated.
 So you can see how the versions pretty quickly add up to nearly fifty.